ibm-cloud-architecture/vaccine-order-mgr/README.md

 yarn serve
 ```

 Use the web browser and developer console to the address [http://localhost:4545](http://localhost:4545).
-The vue app is configured to proxy to `localhost:8080`.
+The Vue app is configured to proxy to `localhost:8080`.

 ## OpenShift deployment